Skip to main content

 • any other documentary evidence of income or as required.

-We may also require additional information, which may include:
+We may also require additional information such as:

-• a medical certificate or any relevant medical documents,
+• medical certificate or any relevant medical documents

 • any relevant legal documentation, and